alonho/mongoq/README.md

 * Build complex mongo queries using simpler python syntax.
 * Verify query syntax without running a server.

+Follow @alonhorev on twitter for updates.

 Installation
 ------------

+mongoq has been tested on python2.7 and 3.3 (no reason why it shouldn't work on others).

 	pip install mongoq